-File Description AM-5.5.2.war The distribution .war file includes the core server code with an embedded DS server, which stores configuration data and simplifies deployments.
+File Description AM-6.5.5.war The distribution .war file includes the core server code with an embedded DS server, which stores configuration data and simplifies deployments.
 The distribution includes an administrative graphical user interface (GUI) Web console.
 During installation, the .war file accesses properties to obtain the fully qualified domain name, port, context path, and the location of the configuration folder.
 These properties can be obtained from the boot.json file in the AM installation directory, from environment variables, or from a combination of the two.
 This file is also available to download individually.
-Fedlet-5.5.2.zip AM provides an AM Fedlet, a light-weight SAML v2.0 service provider.
-The Fedlet lets you set up a federated deployment without the need of a fully-featured service provider.
-IDPDiscovery-5.5.2.war AM provides an IdP Discovery Profile (SAMLv2 binding profile) for its IdP Discovery service.
-The profile keeps track of the identity providers for each user.

-File Description AM-Soap-STS-Server-5.5.2.war AM provides a SOAP-based security token service (STS) server that issues tokens based on the WS-Security protocol ^a .
-SSOAdminTools-5.1.1.8.zip AM provides an ssoadm command-line tool that allows administrators to configure and maintain AM as well as create their own configuration scripts.
+AM-Soap-STS-Server-6.5.5.war AM provides a SOAP-based security token service (STS) server that issues tokens based on the WS-Security protocol a .
+SSOAdminTools-5.1.2.24.zip AM provides an ssoadm command-line tool that allows administrators to configure and maintain AM as well as create their own configuration scripts.
 The zip distribution file contains binaries, properties file, script templates, and setup scripts for UNIX and windows servers.
-SSOConfiguratorTools-5.1.1.8 .zip AM provides configuration and upgrade tools for installing and maintaining your server.
+SSOConfiguratorTools-5.1.2.
+24.zip AM provides configuration and upgrade tools for installing and maintaining your server.
 The zip distribution file contains libraries, legal notices, and supported binaries for these configuration tools.
 Also, you can view example configuration and upgrade properties files that can be used as a template for your deployments.
+Fedlet-6.5.5.zip AM provides an AM Fedlet, a light-weight SAML v2.0 service provider.
+The Fedlet lets you set up a federated deployment without the need of a fully-featured service provider.
+IDPDiscovery-6.5.5.war AM provides an IdP Discovery Profile (SAMLv2 binding profile) for its IdP Discovery service.
+The profile keeps track of the identity providers for each user. sample-trees-6.5.5.zip Clean installs of AM with an embedded data store provide ready-made sample authentication trees to demonstrate how they can be put together.
+These sample trees are not installed by default if you are upgrading an existing instance of AM.
+The sample-trees-6.5.5.zip file contains the sample trees in JSON files, ready for import by Amster command-line interface.
+For information on importing files by using Amster, see Importing Configuration Data in the Amster 6.5 User Guide.

-^aAM also provides REST-based STS service endpoints, which you can directly utilize on the AM server.
+&lt;sup>aAM also provides REST-based STS service endpoints, which you can directly utilize on the AM server.